Updated March 2025

 Money

-- Cash is king in Japan.
-Always have cash on you, and lots of it, as many many places don’t accept credit cards, even in some very expensive restaurants, so be prepared.
-If you are running low, 7/11’s have ATM’s that accept international credit cards.
+• Cash is still king in most of Japan.
+I’d recommend always having cash on you, as many places don’t accept credit/debit cards, even in some very expensive restaurants, so always be prepared.
+If you are running low, 7/11’s have ATM’s that accept international credit/debit cards.

-- Exchange rates at the airports in Japan aren’t as bad as in most countries, take a look when you arrive.
+• I’ve found that exchange rates at the airports in Japan are competitive, take a look when you arrive.

 Apps